1When is the best time of year to go?

 10Is there TV?

-There is TV, for showing DVDs only.
-We have a small selection of DVDs in the Treehouse.
-Costa Rica FM 95.5 is a great station for Latin Jazz and 99.5 is another good station.
+There is no TV.
+The Treehouse has a radio with a great local station for Latin Jazz - Costa Rica FM 95.5, and 99.5 is another good station.
 We suggest you bring a book, or two, or enjoy the books in our library.

 11What should we bring?